Meet the Visionary Minds Shaping Our Future Direction

 Christine M. Cole, Consultant

-Prior to her role at CJI, Christine was the Executive Director of the Program in Criminal Justice Policy and Management at Harvard Kennedy School.
-Christine co-chaired and facilitated the NIJ funded Executive Session on Policing and Public Safety from 2008-2014.
-The group produced 20 original papers drawing from confidential conversations at Harvard Kennedy School.
+Before joining CJI, Christine served as Executive Director of the Program in Criminal Justice Policy and Management at Harvard Kennedy School.
+From 2008 to 2014, she co-chaired and facilitated the NIJ-funded Executive Session on Policing and Public Safety, which produced 20 original papers.

 Christine M. Cole